Humza Yousaf’s wife Nadia El-Nakla calls for Palestine peace at summit in Turkey

 The SNP has tabled an amendment to the King’s Speech calling for a ceasefire which could be selected for a vote by Commons Speaker Sir Lindsay Hoyle.

-Labour MPs have been ordered to abstain on the SNP move and have instead been told to back Sir Keir’s position calling for longer “humanitarian pauses” rather than a ceasefire.
+Labour MPs have been ordered to abstain and have instead been told to back Sir Keir Starmer’s position calling for longer “humanitarian pauses” rather than a ceasefire.

 Labour frontbenchers who rebel to back a rival amendment would normally face the sack for breaking the party whip.